Unity, GDPR and Data Privacy – FAQ

 On May 25, 2018, the General Data Protection Regulation (GDPR) came into effect in the European Economic Area (EEA).
 This new regulation builds on the data privacy regulations in place in the EEA since 1995.
 The GDPR provides specific protections for individuals in Europe on how their data may be collected, moved, stored and processed.

 Unity is committed to the responsible collection and use of player data – and enhancing privacy safeguards.
-As such, if you are a developer or publisher that uses Unity Ads, Unity Analytics or any other Unity service, you can be confident that Unity is committed to GDPR compliance and can assist you with your technical implementation, including collaborating with your privacy and legal teams, so that you are aware of, and have confidence in, our GDPR implementation.
+As such, if you are a developer or publisher that uses Unity Ads, Unity Analytics or any other Unity service, you can be confident that Unity is committed to GDPR compliance and can assist you with your technical implementation.
+This includes collaborating with your privacy and legal teams so that you are aware of, and have confidence in, our GDPR implementation.

-If you are a player of games made with Unity, or if you see ads in other games that are served by the Unity Ads SDK, by default we collect gameplay and device data.
-This data allows game developers and publishers to tune their games for player devices and to serve players with relevant advertisements about other games, movies and/or products that may interest them.
+If you are a player of games made with Unity, or if you see ads in other games that are served by the Unity Ads SDK, you can exercise your privacy choices at anytime by hitting the privacy icon, including the option to delete the gameplay and device data collected about you.
+This data allows Unity, game developers, and/or publishers to tune their apps for your devices and to serve you with relevant advertisements and tailored gameplay.
 These ads enable the developers and publishers to offer free-to-play games.

 To clearly explain how Unity complies with the GDPR – and how this impacts developers, publishers, and players – we have provided answers to common questions below.
 We update this FAQ as necessary.
 Contact us at GDPR@unity3d.com if you have questions not covered below.

 What kind of player data does Unity collect and what does Unity use it for?